Jason Gould: Personal life

 At the age of 21, Gould came out to his parents as gay.
-By 1991, he was outed by tabloids.
+By 1991, he had been outed by tabloids.
 In an interview with The Advocate published on August 17, 1999, Streisand said:

 I would never wish for my son to be anything but what he is.
 He is bright, kind, sensitive, caring, and a very conscientious and good person.
 He is a very gifted actor and filmmaker.
 What more could a parent ask for in their child?
 I have been truly blessed.
 Most parents feel that their child is particularly special, and I am no different.
 I have a wonderful son.
 My only wish for my son, Jason, is that he continues to experience a rich life of love, happiness, joy, and fulfillment, both creatively and personally.